-The details should be recorded, ensuring that neither the staff member or the child or young person is left unsupported in a vulnerable situation.
+The details should be recorded, ensuring that neither the staff member, freelancer, volunteer or the child or young person is left unsupported in a vulnerable situation.
 The issue should be addressed with the child or young person and/or their carer or key adult where appropriate and an incident form (appendix 1) should be completed.

 Allegations of abuse against members of staff

 Any allegation of abuse against a member of staff, self-employed staff/contractors or person on behalf of Blue Cabin will be dealt with by following the Blue Cabin Procedure for managing an allegation against a staff member or volunteer.

 Any member of staff, freelancer or volunteer working with children and young people may find themselves in the position of discovering or suspecting that a child or young person in their care is the victim of abuse.
 This can sometimes lead to difficult emotional pressures or apparent conflicts of interest.
 It may also cause a triggering effect on staff as individuals.
 Blue Cabin will ensure additional support is given to any staff member where this is requested which may include a referral to a third party counselling or therapeutic service if appropriate.
 Staff should contact Blue Cabin’s Designated Safeguarding Officer (or another member of the Blue Cabin Safeguarding Team if not available) should they find themselves in this situation.